Total solution for the whole process of vehicle diagnostics

 The presentation will outline a total solution for the whole process of vehicle diagnostics, including ODX authoring, Excel templates, automatic testing, diagnostic tester, data center, OTA, FOTA, cloud diagnostics solution, open-source AUTOSAR and so on.

-Fuel cell introduction & How to test the fuel cell
+Fuel cell introduction and how to test the fuel cell

 Jay Lin Marketing specialist Chroma CHINA

-Fuel cell and hydrogen energy introduction ,providing the test solution for MEA ,fuel Stack & fuel cell engine.
+The presentation will discuss fuel cell and hydrogen energy introduction, providing the test solution for MEA, fuel stack and fuel cell engine.

 Rain test/dust test and their applications in the automobile industry

 The presentation will discuss applications of the IPX1-X9K protection rating rain tests and IP5X-6X protection rating dust tests in the automobile and auto parts industries.

 Testing AUTOSAR components in functional safety systems